Nevenall/Shift-X/System/04 Events.md

 **The group action result covers everyone who rolled.** If you don’t roll, your character doesn’t get the effects of the action.

 Your character doesn’t have to be especially skilled at the action at hand in order to lead a group action.
 This maneuver is about leadership, not necessarily about ability.
 You can also lead your crew’s **cohorts** with a group action.
-Roll {Command} if you direct their efforts, or roll the appropriate action rating if you participate alongside them.
+Roll {Inspire} if you direct their efforts, or roll the appropriate action rating if you participate alongside them.
 The cohort rolls its **quality** level.

 ### Protect